 Pinterest recently rolled out the video pins feature, which can help your pin stand out among the sea of pins.
 Videos that teach people how to do something are extremely popular and are likely to be saved on boards for future reference.

 Are you looking to develop a social media marketing strategy?
 CC:S can help.
-Whether you are a new brand just starting out or an established organization looking to grow your presence online, contact us for a free consultation and see how we can help you connect with your audience.
+Whether you are a new brand just starting out or an established organization looking to grow your presence online, contact us for a free consultation to see how we can help you connect with your audience.